 Tuition, Fees & Support

-Full-time tuition and a general fee are charged the first three years of study to entering students who already hold a master’s degree.
-After three years of full-time study, students are placed on dissertation status with reduced tuition and general fee.
+Full-time tuition and fees are provided during the first three years of study to students who have already earned a master’s degree.
+Students then are on dissertation status with reduced tuition and fees.

 Individual health insurance through the University also is provided to each student for four years.
 Students have the option of purchasing coverage for their family members as well.
 More information is available at http://www.vpul.upenn.edu/shs/psipinsurance.php If a student prefers other insurance, he or she is responsible for the cost and must provide to the program proof of alternate health coverage.

 The nine-month (academic year) stipend is for a research apprenticeship with the student’s advisor.
 Funding for summers and study beyond four years is available through research assistantships, graduate fellowships, and teaching assistantships.